Best Personal Loans To Ease Your Cash Flow In Singapore (2024)

 7. OCBC ExtraCash Loan

 Enjoy interest rates from 5.43% p.a.
 (EIR from 11.47% p.a.) when you apply for an OCBC ExtraCash Loan Cash-On-Instalments.
-You will need to open an OCBC Credit Card or OCBC EasiCredit account to service your loan over 12 to 60 months.
+You will need to open an OCBC Credit Card or OCBC EasiCredit Account to service your loan over 12 to 60 months.
+You can also borrow up to 6X your monthly income.

-Singaporeans and PRs can apply as long as they have a minimum annual income of S$20,000.
+Singaporeans and Singapore PRs can apply as long as they have a minimum annual income of S$20,000.

 Foreigners residing in Singapore will need a minimum annual income of S$45,000.